Marist-CMPT120-IntroProg/Maselek-Project1/README.md

 ## On a Visit through the Forest in the Winter
 ### Jozef Maselek

-You wake up covered in snow.
-After brushing off some snow from your body, you look around yourself to find that you are stuck in a forest.
-You do not remember how you ended up in the forest, but you do know that you have to somehow get back to the village where you live.
-You are well equiped with appropriate clothing and tools for your journey.
+You awake in your home.
+It had snowed heavily outside the day prior and you want to take a walk through the woods around the village you live in, maybe to take a picture or two.

 ####  TRAVEL ITINERARY
-1. Next to a large rock embeded on the top of a cliffside
+1. Your Home
-2. The cliffs
+2. The Village
-3. The frozen over swamp
+3. The Pub
-4. A recently abandoned campsite
+4. The Frozen Lake
-5. The river
+5. The open field/meadow
-6. An open field/meadow
+6. The river
-7. The frozen Lake
+7. The old campsite
-8. The village
+8. The frozen over swamp
-9. The Pub
+9. The Cliffs
-10. Your home
+10. The large rock at the peak of the cliffs